ibm-cloud-docs/cephaas/troubleshooting.md

 * In the CLI, when you specify the `ibmcloud is volume-update` command.

 You might be renaming the volume with an invalid volume name.
 In this case, you see a `400 - validation_invalid_name` error.
-You might also be specifying a valid volume name, but one that is already in the CephaaS.
+You might also be specifying a valid volume name, but one that is already in the {{site.data.keyword.cephaas_full_notm}}.
 For example, if you create two volumes from compute resources that are in the same deployment, and have the same name, you see a `400 - volume_name_duplicate` error.
 {: tsCauses}

 **Note:** The UI prevents you from entering an invalid volume name.